Tales of a homesteader moving out West to Utah after the Civil War to build a new life.

 “Sarah, you shouldn’t do this,” remarked Justice Stewart, “But if you do, I’ll need to get your version of what happened here when Tom Hart was killed… there will be no trial… it’ll be a hearing… I have Oscar Haley’s version… I’ll need yours… then I’ll decide on what I put in the legal summary… I know most folks believe that my decisions are swayed by money… but that is not so… I really do try to exercise the law correctly… problem is, facts are muddy and a person’s actions are unclear… my judgment is try to identify the truth among all that is presented… not an easy task, but necessary… sometimes I make the wrong decision… but it settles the problem.”

 “Okay Justice, I’ll do that later… I know that I can’t put all of you up for the night… but the bunkhouse has two more beds… I’ll get the linens for you and the captain….
-I’m afraid that the rest of the troops need to make camp… you can put your horses in the coral and we’ll feed and water them… as for supper… we ate early… but I can get something together for you and the captain… I’ll also make extra corn biscuits and honey for the troops… although that’ll be for their breakfast… sorry didn’t plan ahead for company….
+I’m afraid that the rest of the troops need to make camp… you can put your horses in the coral and we’ll feed and water them… as for supper… we ate early… but I can get something together for you and the captain… I’ll also make Johnny cakes and extra Texas white gravy for the troops… although that’ll be for their breakfast… sorry didn’t plan ahead for company….

 Adopted and Modified American Indian Proverbs: